 - network – Here we set a unique private IP address for the docker container.

-Next, add the definition for the rabbitmq
+Next, add the definition for the rabbitmq service below the memcached section.

-service contains the following definitions specific to it:
+The rabbitmq service contains the following definitions specific to it:

 - image – Similarly as before, we will use the alpine image for the RabbitMQ container.